takahe-linux/pkgs/docs/install.md

 The system should now be bootable.
 However, some additional things should be set up before using the install.

-Other things to consider not listed here include timezones, the system daemons, and locale settings.
+Other things to consider not listed here include timezones and the system daemons.

 ### Hostname ###